-You already know transactional emails get a much higher open rate than other marketing emails—from 40% to 85% higher depending on the source you turn to.
+If you’re sending transactional email, you already know transactional emails get a much higher open rate than other ESP marketing emails—from 40% to 85% higher depending on the source you turn to.

 You probably also know that’s rarely because they’re compelling and interesting.

 Nope, they’re usually boring.
-They are literally transactional.
+They are literally a transactional message.

 Yet people open them.
 Why?
 The high open rate happens because these emails are expected.
 I order something, and then I get an email confirming I ordered it.
 Then another when it ships.